kaba2/react-mobx-signals/README.md

 3. Apply `MobX`'s `@action` decorator to the function.
 This disable updates to `MobX` for the duration of the batch-update, and updates `React` only after the function ends.

-### Polling

-Not all properties should be tracked with signals.
-For example, when the graph contains millions of vertices, then changes to the positions of the vertices should probably not be communicated with signals, but rather with some simple book-keeping ('has the position of any vertex in the graph changed?'), which can be reacted to later in aggregate by repeated polling --- such as from an event/render-loop.

 Summary
 -------